Is There Ever a Reason to Not Combine Finances Once You Are Married?

 Often addiction leads to financial infidelity, so it is important to protect yourself as you work through these issues.
 A similar issue is when your spouse steals your identity and opens a loan in your name without your knowledge.

 Everyone comes into each relationship with a certain amount of baggage.
 Some people may have more than others.
-Your spouse could be divorced from someone who did a number on them with their credit and spending and it can make it difficult for him to trust you in your new relationship.
-It could also be a result of seeing his parents fight constantly about money.
+Your spouse could be divorced from someone who did a number on them financially, making it difficult to build trust in your new relationship.
+It could also be a result of seeing their parents fight constantly about money.

 Regardless of the issue, this is another case where marriage counseling can really help you feel comfortable enough to successfully combine finances.